pminina01/readthedocs/Configuration-file.md

 </nlog>
 ```

+The optional attribute, ignoreErrors="true", which defaults to false, can be added to prevent an exception from being thrown when the include file is not found or is not formatted correctly.
+When setting ignoreErrors="true", use the [Troubleshooting logging](#troubleshooting-logging) section to log errors.

 <a name="variables" />
 ##Variables
 Variables can be used to write complex or repeated expressions (such as file names) in a concise manner.
 To define a variable use the following syntax: